 - Get A Full Vehicle Inspection Before Buying Used

 This may seem counterintuitive, as a complete vehicle inspection will typically cost $100-$300 upfront.
 Still, it could save you hundreds or thousands of dollars down the road if you’re dealing with a dishonest seller (they are more common than you’d think).

 - Use Public Transportation

 Public transportation can be a fantastic option to save money, especially in larger cities.
 If you opt for this and ditch your vehicle altogether, you can save on gas, car insurance, maintenance costs, parking fees, and more!

 Depending on your location, some ride-sharing options may be available to you.
 These are often very affordable, convenient, and much cheaper than taxis.

 - Consider Purchasing A Bike Or An E-bike

-E-bikes have been increasing in popularity recently, and for good reason!
+E-bikes have been increasing in popularity recently, and for a good reason!
 They’re fast, fun, and can be an efficient mode of transportation.
-Regular bikes are a great money saving option as well, as they are usually more affordable than an e-bike and can still get you from A to B with the added bonus of getting some exercise.
+Regular bikes are also a great money-saving option as they are usually more affordable than an e-bike and can still get you from A to B with the added bonus of getting some exercise.

-If you’re in need of car insurance, Harbord is now able to do most ICBC transactions by phone and email.
-Reach out to us today at 1-833-769-2886 and one of our friendly brokers will walk you through the transaction.
+If you need car insurance, Harbord can now do most ICBC transactions by phone and email.
+Contact us today at 1-833-769-2886, and one of our friendly brokers will walk you through the transaction.